Are you a woman interested in starting your own business?

 Based on the specifics relating to the grant you were awarded, you may have to pay taxes on what the government sees as income.
 However, there are cases where you might not have to pay taxes, so check with your accountant about this.
 The decision may come down to how you use the money, how much you receive, and how the money was actually awarded to you.

 What else do I need to know about running a small business?

 In this article, we covered resources that are available to women-owned businesses and entrepreneurs.
 However, if you have exhausted this pool, you might consider expanding your search radius, so to speak, and consider resources available to small businesses in general including grants and associations.
 If you are a woman veteran, there are additional veteran business resources.

-While this means that there are a greater number of people who are interested in a finite amount of resources, you never know what could happy if you put yourself (and your business) out there.
+While this means that there are a greater number of people who are interested in a finite amount of resources, you will never know what will make you happy if you won’t put yourself (and your business) out there.